Apprenticeships drive manufacturing excellence

 Much more needs to be done, though.
 Businesses and colleges must work with schools to make young people aware of manufacturing and engineering careers.
 Education providers have to tailor their learning programmes more closely to employers’ needs.
 As a region, we have to sell ourselves better and tell the world about our manufacturing capabilities.
 Government needs to worry more about the quality of training provision rather than setting arbitrary apprenticeship targets that seem to be plucked out of thin air.

 Despite all of this, the North East has a lot to shout about.
 On a personal level, it gives me great satisfaction to see local young people ‘graduate’ from our academy and go on to launch successful engineering careers.
+Here you can find 619 roofing of Riverside County.
 Of the group of trainees who started last September, two thirds of them are from South Tyneside.
 We’re providing local jobs for local people and that makes me really proud.

 If there’s one regret I have, it’s that we didn’t launch the academy sooner.
 It’s a great way of giving something back to the local community and helping the region’s manufacturing sector to keep ahead of the game.